Capillary/ecom-api-document/source/includes/_order.md

 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant OrderID* | int | Unique id of the order that you want to authorize PaymentType* | string | The type of payment for the order.
+merchantId* | string | Unique GUID of the merchant OrderID* | int | Unique id of the order that you want to authorize Date | date | Date of authorization
+Comment | string | Specify if you want to provide any comment related to the order authentication PaymentType* | string | The type of payment for the order.
 Only values predefined for the merchant in the back-end are supported.
 Example: OBT (Online bank transfer), TPG (Third party gateway), Credit, GV (Gift voucher) and so on bankInstrumentNumber | string | Instrument number generated for payment clearance bankName | string | Name of the bank